srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

     }
     ```

     This is a very simple class that uses random numbers to return values that represent temperature and humidity.
-In reality,it is often much more complex to interact with sensors, especially if you have to communicate at a low-level with them.
+In reality, it is often much more complex to interact with sensors, especially if you have to communicate with them at a low-level and derive the measurement value (rather than getting a direct reading in the appropriate units).

     > **Information**: You can view a more representative example of the code that interacts with a simple temperature, humidity and pressure sensor [here](https://bit.ly/IoT-BME280).

+1. On the **File** menu, click **Save**.

+1. Take a minute to scan through your completed application.

-1. Review the code that you have entered.
-This represents a very simple simulated device and how to connect the device to an IoT Hub and send Device to Cloud messages.
+    Your completed application represents a simple simulated device.
+It demonstrates how to connect a device to an IoT Hub and send Device to Cloud messages.

     You are now ready to test the application

 #### Task 4: Test the application